polfliet/katacoda-scenarios/nr-ohi/step1.md

 * Install New Relic Infrastructure agent
 `sudo apt-get install newrelic-infra -y`{{execute}}

-* Confirm that the Infra agent is reporting to New Relic Go to http://rpm.newrelic.com, click on Infrastructure and see that the new host appears.
+* Confirm that the Infra agent is reporting to New Relic by going to http://rpm.newrelic.com, and clicking on Infrastructure and see that the new host appears.